mirador/scripts/README.md

 ### Under testing: PyJNIus

-A disadvantage of Jython is Cython-based modules, like numpy, cannot be imported into the Python code.
+A disadvantage of Jython is that Cython-based modules, like numpy, cannot be imported into the Python code.
-[PyJNIus](https://github.com/kivy/pyjnius) removes this limitation, as it is Cython based and calls the Java code using JNI.
-However, it has an incompatibility with PApplet in Processing core, which is used indirectly used by Miralib due to its dependency on Processing's Table class.
+[PyJNIus](https://github.com/kivy/pyjnius) solves this limitation, as it is Cython-based and calls the Java code using JNI.
+However, it has [an incompatibility](https://github.com/mirador/scripts/issues/1) with PApplet in Processing core, which is indirectly used by Miralib due to its dependency on Processing's Table class.
 Any call to a PApplet method will hang the script.

 The only requirement to run miralib scripts is to install the PyJNIus package, for example using pip:

 ```bash
 pip install pyjnius